 I have been a fiercely independent traveler for a very long time, both in vehicles and on my bicycles.
 I often carry more tools or parts than necessary.
 I had been carrying cargo in bags, then boxes, and even some stackable cases.
 Then I discovered the new Build-Out series of tool cases by Husky.
 I bought my first units in 2024 to support my side job as a bicycle tour mechanic.
 It didn’t take long for me to realize that the Build-Out boxes are a great fit for my in-car use.
-I use an extra lid as a mounting base to stack my boxes (click here for an alternative).
-Husky does not currently sell the lids separately.
-Instead, I bought a small box, removed the lid, and then saved the base to use as a ¼-height crate.
+I use a Boco Customs mount as a lockable base to stack my boxes (click here for an alternative).
+This photo shows my previous use of an extra lid as a mounting base.

 More than just stacking, the boxes latch together with their own built-in hardware.
 I like that the boxes come in different sizes and have different features.
 This photo shows that I’ve included a pair of boxes with small parts bins.
 I have three of these: one is loaded with wire termination parts, another has hardware for my mobile radio tower, and the third has bicycle parts.
 The box on the very bottom has a 270-piece mechanic’s tool set.
 The large box has most of my “quick-grab” tools, towels, zipties, and other oddball items.
 I load whichever boxes I need for the mission at hand.
 See the photo album at the bottom of this page to view some contents of each box.